johncegom/currency-exchange/README.md

 # currency-exchange
-Using API to exchange currency.
+Using javascript + API to exchange currency.